-It’s important to start planning for GDPR now.
-It’s a good idea to share updates with your team so they also understand what’s happening and what their responsibilities will be.
+It’s important to share updates with your team so they also understand what’s happening and what their responsibilities will be.

 Data protection can seem like yet more ‘red tape’ and ‘jumping through hoops’ for little reward, but it’s better to look on it as a positive for your hair/beauty salon or barbershop.
 You will be seen as a trustworthy, privacy-savvy hair or beauty business that inspires trust and loyalty.

-This is not a complete list of all the GDPR requirements for your hair/beauty salon or barbershop, but it offers a good general overview of things you’ll need to be thinking about now:
+This is not a complete list of all the GDPR requirements for your hair/beauty salon or barbershop, but it offers a good general overview of things you’ll need to consider:

 Salon software